What yoga postures stabilize the shoulder blade by engaging serratus anterior and the trapezius muscles?

 Twenty women participated in this study.
 All had healthy shoulders.
 They had no shoulder injuries or pain.
 The researchers used electromyography to measure the muscle activity of serratus anterior, upper trapezius, middle trapezius, and lower trapezius in each of the yoga postures.
 Electromyography is a method of measuring the activity of a muscle.

-The researchers did find that some yoga postures stabilize the shoulder blade.
+The researchers found that some yoga postures stabilize the shoulder blade.
 In general, the yoga postures studied generated more muscle activity from serratus anterior than from all three areas of the trapezius.
 Four postures generated at least moderate muscle activity from the serratus anterior.
 Those poses were: crow pose, dancer’s pose, modified plank pose with clasped hands, and modified plank pose with hands shoulder-width apart.
 Of the yoga postures evaluated, locust pose with the arms forward generated the most muscle activity from areas of the trapezius.

 Why is this relevant to yoga practitioners?